PScherling/GPMP/Docs/Auth.md

 # 🎯 Result

-This milestone transformed Sensei from a development-hosted application into a production-ready Windows Service platform.
+This milestone transformed GPMP from a development-hosted application into a production-ready Windows Service platform.

 The platform now supports: